 Note that the given entrance exam dates cannot be changed.

 The entrance exam information for each degree programme is available on the degree programme's Studyinfo.fi webpage, which you can access from the links in the table below.
 Select the desired programme link below, select "Application process" and then refer to the heading "entrance examination and aptitude test".
-In application year 2020 all Laurea entrance exams are arranged in Finland only.
+Laurea entrance exams are not arranged abroad but some may be arranged online.
 We reserve the right to make changes.

 Preliminary material for entrance exams